BrianMitchL/weatherBot/README.md

 weatherBot can tweet the current weather condition and temperature at scheduled times.
 If a special weather event is happening, it will tweet that (outside of the scheduled times). weatherBot can also tweet the current day's forecasted condition, and high and low temperature.

+## Features
+* Daily current conditions at scheduled times
+* Daily forecast at a scheduled time
+* Special weather event tweets that go out as soon as a "special" weather condition happens
+* Limiting how often the special event tweets are tweeted
+* Variable location for all tweets based on the locations in a user's recent tweets
+* Metric or imperial units
+* Geo location in each tweet
+* Python 2.7, 3.3, or 3.4 (see below for more)
+* Logs to the console and a file
+* Can be run as a daemon
+* Weather data from Yahoo!
+Weather

 ## Install Dependencies
 Run the following from the repository root directory to install the needed dependencies.
 If pip (or pip3 if python 3) is not installed, install it via easy_install.
 ```shell